Bell Palsy Clinical Presentation

 Facial paralysis

 The paralysis must include the forehead and lower aspect of the face.
-The patient may report inability to close the eye or to smile on the affected side.
-He or she also may report increased saliva on the side of the paralysis.
+The patient may report the inability to close the eye or smile on the affected side.
+He or she also may report increased salivation on the side of the paralysis.
 If the paralysis involves only the lower portion of the face, a central cause should be suspected (ie, supranuclear).
 If the patient complains of contralateral weakness or diplopia in conjunction with the supranuclear facial palsy, a stroke or intracerebral lesion should be strongly suspected.

-If a patient has gradual onset of facial paralysis, weakness of the contralateral side, or history of trauma or infection, other causes of facial paralysis must be strongly considered.
-Progression of the paresis is possible, but it usually does not progress beyond 7-10 days.
+If a patient has gradual onset of facial paralysis, weakness of the contralateral side, or a history of trauma or infection, other causes of facial paralysis must be strongly considered.
+Progression of the paresis is possible, but it usually does not progress beyond 7–10 days.
 A progression beyond this point suggests a different diagnosis.
-Patients who have bilateral facial palsy must be evaluated for Guillain-Barré syndrome (GBS), Lyme disease, and meningitis.
+Patients who have bilateral facial palsy must be evaluated for Guillain-Barré syndrome, Lyme disease, and meningitis.

 Ocular manifestations